open-contracting/ocds-extensions-translations/README.md

 ### Find stale extensions

-You can exclude from Transifex any extensions whose source strings haven't changed in many years.
+You can exclude from the translation tool any extensions whose source strings haven't changed in many years.

 1. [Download registered extensions](https://github.com/open-contracting/standard-maintenance-scripts#standard-development-tasks)